 If you are trying to sell your home and your decluttering efforts are becoming a challenge, take a look at these helpful tips.
 From donating your items to charities, holding a garage sale to storing your belongings in temporary storage before you move.
-Here are ways to feel good about decluttering to stage your home for potential buyers.

-Question: What Do I Do With My Stuff After Decluttering?
+What To Do With Stuff After Decluttering

-Once sellers complete the cleaning and decluttering portion of staging, they often ask, “What do I do with all this stuff now?”
 When decluttering, it's best to separate items into 3 categories: Keep, Throw Away, Sell/Donate.

 This is a great way to clean and organize your home, whether you are selling or not.
 What you do with your items when selling a home will be slightly different than what you do if you're just trying to get organized in your current home.

-Keeping your belongings after decluttering your staged home:
+Keeping your belongings after decluttering your staged home.

 For items you want to keep, separate those you use on a daily basis for those that get occasional use or are seasonal.
 Only put back essential items.
 Pack the rest.
 When staging you should remove 1/3 to 1/2 of the contents of closets and cabinets.

 For items that you need and use, but not on a regular basis, it makes sense to get a head start on packing.
 One example is seasonal clothing.
 Pack it up, label it, and put it in storage.